ghc-proposals/ghc-proposals/proposals/0532-type-variable-scoping.rst

 Practical reason for change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A main change to Proposal #448, as described below, is combining mechanisms to disable implicit-binding Idea of have multiple mechanism dates back to #285 (also by me).
+A main change to Proposal #448, as described below, is combining mechanisms to disable implicit-binding.
+The idea of having multiple mechanism dates back to #285 (also by me).
-Originally that *did* propose a single language extension knob, and then it was requested that that knob be split into two.
+Originally I *did* propose in #285 a single language extension knob, but then it was requested that that knob be split into two, and so I changed it.

 I am undoing that here, something which was explicitly requested by the committee, and so I want to be sure I get the reasoning right (and am not being merely contrarian).